 Managed 35 Projects

 We were responsible for 136 km of road while deployed.
 The longest road was located in the southern section of Kapisa (Tagab) and was 29 km long.
 We also had two bridge projects.
 One of our bridge projects (Ghazn-kan-Kel) has a cool story behind it.
 The stream separated one village.
-The road was located on the right side of the stream and during the raining season the stream filled up and villagers were unable to safely move from goods from one side of the stream to the other to sell in Kabul.
-This was definite success story for the PRT.
+The road was located on the right side of the stream and during the rainy season the stream filled up and villagers were unable to safely move goods from one side of the stream to the other to sell in Kabul.
+This was a definite success story for the PRT.

-Our goal was to hit every project for an on site inspection approximately once a month.
+Our goal was to hit every project for an on-site inspection approximately once a month.
 There were a number of factors that made our goal difficult.
 Depending on various factors ranging from safety, location and other missions the PRT needed to accomplish.
 Even if we did not get to each project each month we would meet with the contractors to discuss the status of the projects and get as much information as we could.

-Besides the fact we had to work around different missions and goals for the PRT there were still a number of projects that were in locations too dangerous for the PRT to visit.
+Besides the fact, we had to work around different missions and goals for the PRT there were still a number of projects that were in locations too dangerous for the PRT to visit.
 So we would rely on our local national engineers and pictures provided by contractors.
 We had two local national engineers who were able to do an in-depth analysis of most of our projects about once every five to ten days.
 Occasionally there inspection would happen as we were on our inspections.
 It worked great to have them there because they could communicate well with the contractors and us.

 An interesting side note, a lot of construction terms did not have Dari or Pashtun words (the local language).
 For example, concrete sounded just like concrete.
-Where as “how are you?” is “cetor hasti?”
+Whereas “how are you?” is “cetor hasti?”
 I had ten days of Dari language training at the beginning of my training.
 I learned the basics of how to say hello (a-salam alekom) and other basic phrases.

 But I needed to rely on a translator to speak effectively with the contractors.
 Some of the contractors spoke English and that made communication easy.
 It worked best to have the same interpreter for the missions because some of the interpreters knew the construction terms and others did not making it difficult to communicate.
-On an early mission the interpreter who ended up with me was new and was unable to communicate with the contractor.
+On an early mission, the interpreter who ended up with me was new and was unable to communicate with the contractor.
 Long story short by the next stop on the mission I had a new interpreter.

 Back to our local national engineers.
 There were a few projects in dangerous locations that they could not visit as well.
 The local national engineers were Tajik and were able to move freely in most of the northern half of the province.
 But they still had very limited movement in some of the southern and far eastern regions (See more about the region and culture in Part 2) of Kapisa.